 This church dates back to the 5th century and has received booth gothic and baroque influences.
 What makes it special is that it contains a shrine of St Simeon chest.
 This shrine dates back to 1377 and is displayed for the visitors to see it.
 The architecture is also very nice, so even if you are not a believer, you may enjoy the visite.

 This cathedral, the largest one in Dalmatia, was built during the 12th century.
 It has a very distinctive Romanesque style.
 The site has been submitted to UNESCO's Tentative List of World Heritage Sites.

 ACCOMMODATION AND TRANSPORT IN ZADAR

 It is easy to get to Zadar as there is an airport; which is located 8km away from the city.
 You can go there with the cab or with the bus, but we advise you to take the bus as it is not very long and way cheaper (by bus you will pay 25kn for a one-way ticket whereas by cab it will be approximately 120kn).
+As well you can hire a car at Autowill rent a car Zadar airport.
 You can get to Zadar by plane from many European airports, including with low costs companies.
 You can also join Zadar from many Croatian cities by train or bus or even from Italy by boat.
 Be aware that there aren’t any international flights to Zadar during winter.